 Letters of Recommendation

-Many Bryn Mawr students feel guilty about asking faculty members for letters of recommendation, especially for multiple letters for different programs.
+Bryn Mawr students might sometimes feel guilty about asking faculty members for letters of recommendation, especially for multiple letters for different programs.
 There is no reason to feel guilty.
 Every faculty member knows that it is part of the job of a faculty member to write letters of support for students.
 In general, Bryn Mawr faculty members fulfill this responsibility admirably well.

 - Think carefully about which faculty members to ask for letters.
 Generally, you want faculty who think highly of your work, know you well, and are in a field of study related to your application.